NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/01-introduction.md

 GitHub](https://github.com/NFDI4Microbiota/nfdi4microbiota-knowledge-base).
 You
-can contribute by suggesting new content in [an issue](https://github.com/NFDI4Microbiota/nfdi4microbiota-knowledge-base/issues) or directly proposed changes using a [pull request](https://github.com/NFDI4Microbiota/nfdi4microbiota-knowledge-base/pulls).
+can contribute by suggesting new content in [an issue](https://github.com/NFDI4Microbiota/nfdi4microbiota-knowledge-base/issues) or directly propose changes using a [pull request](https://github.com/NFDI4Microbiota/nfdi4microbiota-knowledge-base/pulls).